iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 Expected result:

 `
-✔ App successfully sent for ropsten dapp: dapp address `
+✔ App successfully sent for ropsten dapp: "your dapp address" `

-As a dapp provider your work is finished :
+As a Dapp Provider your work is finished :
-Your app is registered on iexec network and link to your ethereum dapp address.
+Your App is registered on iexec network and link to your ethereum Dapp address.
-This app (binary) will be run by workers thanks to transactions send to your smart contract.
+This App (binary) will be run by workers thanks to transactions sent to your Dapp (smart contract).
-We will see that on the next page of this tutorial
+We will see that on the next page of this tutorial.